Cloudy with a Chance of Meatballs (video game)

-Cloudy with a Chance of Meatballs is a video game tie-in based on the film of the same name which is also based upon the 1978 children's book of the same name.
+Cloudy with a Chance of Meatballs is a video game tie-in based on the CGI-animated film of the same name which is also based upon the 1978 children's book of the same name.
 The game allows the player to control Flint Lockwood, the film's hero as he must save his town and the world from the rain of food, fighting highly mutated food enemies and using his gadgets to help him on the way.

 Gameplay

 While controlling Flint through Swallow Falls (Chewandswallow) you must use six different gadgets to help him proceed through levels.
 The game has five acts.
 In the first act each level only allows Flint to use one gadget.
 Act two allows Flint to switch between two, and act three and up allows Flint to use three in a level.
 In each level there are 30 Hydronic Foodpods.
 These have to be disposed of using certain gadgets.